Creating Strategies for Increasing Customer Loyalty and Engagement

 The Celebration

-With this information in hand, the team set off on a complete audit of past customer experience research the client had conducted (with and without Catapult) over the past 2 years.
+With this information in hand, the team set off on a complete audit of past customer experience research the client had conducted (with and without Catapult Insights) over the past 2 years.
 One of the main outcomes of that audit was an understanding of the dimensions of the customer experience the current survey failed to capture, which the team used to quickly update the post-purchase survey with those new dimensions.
-The new survey is back in field and performing well.
-The next step is for Catapult to partner with the client once there’s a solid amount data available to create a new KDA model to better predict customers’ likelihood to return using experiential measures they can create strategies to action against in the real world.
+The new survey went back into the field and once enough data was collected we dove back in.
+Together, with our client, we developed new KDA models focused on using behavioral and experiential measures to predict likelihood to return and overall satisfaction.
+The end result was a solid analysis that gave our client clear direction for where to focus their strategies to improve the overall customer experience in the real world.

 Subscribe to our Newsletter